 Our child abuse lawyers are experts in handling sensitive cases where children are involved.

-Child abuse can occur if a child sees or hears family violence.
+Child abuse can occur if a child is subject to abuse directly, or if the child sees or hears family violence.

-Victim’s of Domestic Violence, can apply for an Apprehended Domestic Violence Order (ADVO) to avoid having any contact with the person causing the abuse.
+The police can apply for an Apprehended Domestic Violence Order (ADVO) to protect a child to avoid having any contact with the person causing the abuse.